tpayne/devops-coord-framework/README.md

 Known Issues
 ============
 The following are known issues: -
 - The framework has not been fully ported or tested on Windows.
 Do not be surprised if some work needs to be done to make it work on that OS.
-Where possible classes have been written to support both UNIX and Windows, but they have not been tested on Windows, so some issues may occur
+Where possible classes have been written to support both UNIX and Windows, but they have not been tested on Windows, so some issues may occur.
+The framework was developed and tested on Unix.